 - Taste and adjust seasonings as desired.
 Served with desired toppings.

 Do you need this cookbook?
-The ONE-POT PASTA cookbook is available for preorder now.
+The ONE-POT PASTA cookbook is available now.